 Apps are similar to tools, in that many provide focused functionality that allows you to interact with the layers in ArcGIS Online.

 You need to choose the app that meets the needs of the app users.
 Sometimes, you'll add a layer directly to an app, such as ArcGIS Pro, to use the layer as a basemap, provide reference information in your map, or edit or analyze features.
 In many other cases, you'll create and configure a map or scene containing the layers people need and add that map or scene to an app that provides specific functionality.
-You can create apps for that purpose, or use out-of-the-box apps such as Operations Dashboard for ArcGIS or GeoPlanner for ArcGIS.
+You can create apps for that purpose, or use out-of-the-box apps such as ArcGIS Dashboards or GeoPlanner for ArcGIS.

 Edit features and tables